TZstatsADS/Fall2020-Project3-group6/README.md

 + Mengyao He: Worked on featue selection, Neural Network, and Random Forest.
 + Qinzhe Hu:
-+ Yiqi Lei: Did the baseline model, collaborated on writing the main file (including final training and prediction part) with Yuwei.
++ Yiqi Lei: Did the baseline model, collaborated on writing the main file (including the prediction part) with Yuwei.
 + Yuwei Tong:
 + Jiaqi Yuan: